antondevilliers/viam/README.md

 - Push Notifications Micro Server (NodeJS + Express + MongoDB). - *(100,000 - 1000,000 users)*

-For some reason I am unable to export the Postmat captured responses, but have attached it below.
+For some reason I am unable to export the Postman captured responses, but have attached it below.

 For this problematic API, all server errors coming from the ACME API is placed into a continues loop until a valid response is supplied.
 It will only return a error from the ACME API if the "msisdn" parameter is not in the correct format.